dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

   - kind of like nietzsche's philosophy, applied to imbuing the (tabala-rasa like raw materials) towards creating the perfect psychologies for filling roles in social hierarchies
-    - ideal psychosocial dynamics.
+    - ideal psychosocial dynamics for generally pushing people towards a nietzschean thirst for power over their circumstances and power over their own struggle
       - the ideal psychology for society is never a uniform psychology
-    - filling roles in social hierarchies (a la "the presidential model")
+    - filling roles in social hierarchies
+      - (a la "the presidential model")

+- Is your mind strong?
+Can the spirit within you be quelled that drives you to fight in times of war and build in times of peace?
+Is it easier to placate people in times of peace, social conflict or war?
+In times of peace and prosperity or conflict and war, what tools and weapons do people make available to themselves?
+Necessity is the mother of invention, but when prosperity takes away our need to overcome struggle, doesn't that sow the seeds of intergenerational decay?
+  - perhaps move this paragraph to a later section on imbuing the ideal Nietzschean psychological metatypes for the constant struggle forward, despite the apparent need to overcome struggle

 - This came as a response to watching the second episode of Dies Irae, but I thought the idea was terrible, so I guess I threw away the